SorensenUCSC/CSE211-fa2022/projects/register_allocation/index.md

 ```

 ### Assign Registers
 Now that we have our intervals we run through each line of execution once more and see which variables need a register.
 Allocate a register if available, otherwise choose a variable to spill.
 A spilled register will be assigning the register number -1.
+Technically, linear scan is supposed to be evaluated between execution steps so we can correctly expire ranges.
+To imitiate this behavior, I buffer variables that need to expire and variables that need a register.
+I expire first and then assign so that if a variable can handoff its register automatically.

 Here is the resulting allocation for the following sample program with a max of 4 registers: